 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Bajaj Auto's score of 13 is lower than 76% of the industry.
+Bajaj Auto's score of 20 is higher than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Bajaj Auto reported total carbon emissions of approximately 8,667,000 kg CO2e for Scope 1 and about 72,002,000 kg CO2e for Scope 2.
 This represents a notable increase from 2022, where emissions were about 7,853,000 kg CO2e for Scope 1 and approximately 68,515,000 kg CO2e for Scope 2.
-For 2024, emissions are projected to rise further, with Scope 1 emissions reaching approximately 22,567,000 kg CO2e and Scope 2 emissions at about 70,110,000 kg CO2e.
-Despite these increases, Bajaj Auto has not disclosed any specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
-Bajaj Auto's emissions intensity metrics indicate a focus on improving efficiency, with a reported intensity of 0.00459 kg CO2e per rupee of turnover in 2024.
-The company continues to engage in efforts to manage its carbon footprint, although specific reduction strategies have not been detailed.
+The company's emissions intensity per rupee of turnover adjusted for Purchasing Power Parity (PPP) was recorded at 0.00499 for Scope 1 and 2 combined in 2023.
+Looking ahead to 2024, Bajaj Auto's emissions are projected to be approximately 22,567,000 kg CO2e for Scope 1 and about 70,110,000 kg CO2e for Scope 2.
+Despite the increase in absolute emissions, the company has not disclosed specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+Bajaj Auto's commitment to reducing its carbon footprint is evident, although specific reduction strategies and targets remain unspecified.
+The company continues to monitor and report its emissions, aligning with industry standards for transparency and accountability in climate action.

 Access structured emissions data, company-specific emission factors, and source documents